ishandandekar/Looking-Fruit/README.md

 The training data has around **400+ images for each class** (except Ginger Root).
 Although, the model would get generalised more on more data, but due to unnecessarily huge size of the dataset, it was trimmed for training the models better.
 Further, data augmentation was performed to make the model make better predictions on new images.
 The test data was kept separately untouched, and was used just to evaluate the models on unknown data.
 Each class had around **100+** images.
 This data was not augmented.

 For my ease-of-use I uploaded the original dataset available on Github to Kaggle, and used this for the project.
 Check out the dataset [here](https://www.kaggle.com/datasets/ishandandekar/fruitimagedataset) and do try making models yourself!
 During the modelling phase, it was observed that this much data was a little too excessive.
-Training data wqas then trimmed so that, each class has only **100** images.
+Training data was then trimmed so that, each class only has **100** images.

 > Note: You can also check out the original dataset on [Github](https://github.com/Horea94/Fruit-Images-Dataset) or [Kaggle](https://www.kaggle.com/datasets/moltean/fruits)